layhenececilio/CA2---Smart-Pants-/README.md

      * author: Awa
      */
         System.out.println("This is Awa code.");
     }

-    /**
-     * Ask the user for two numbers and then calculate the result of DIVIDING the first number by the second number.
-     */

  public static void main(String[] args) {

+    //Ask the user for two numbers and then calculate the result of DIVIDING the first number by the second number.

     try {